prince-kumar/word-master/README.md

-# Word Master
+# Travel Master

 🔗 https://octokatherine.github.io/word-master/

-Heavily inspired by [Wordle](https://www.powerlanguage.co.uk/wordle/), Word Master is a word guessing game similar to Mastermind.
+Heavily inspired by [Wordle](https://www.powerlanguage.co.uk/wordle/), Travel Master is a word guessing game similar to Mastermind.
 I created this because I love Wordle, but the once a day limit leaves me wanting more.

 ## Rules